Javadzb/Javadzb.github.io/_projects/project-2.md

 collection: projects
 ---

-Introducing a novel active learning system based on deep learning for video object detection that significantly reduces the annotation effort.
+Introducing a novel active learning technique based on deep learning for object detection in videos that significantly reduces the annotation effort.